miguelplazasr/docker-base/README.md

 + NodeJs 10.9
 + ELK (Elasticsearch, Logstash and Kibana)

-This container is for a PHP projects, if you see some files or directories named `symfony` don't worry, is only for deploy image.
+This container is for a PHP projects..

-Some features like logs is focus in Symfony but it does not matter, the images work very well!

 ## Requirements